 \subsection{A General Framework for 3D Detection}

-\paragraph{Overview} We visualize a general framework for 3D detection in Fig.~\ref{fig:framework}.
+We illustrate the general 3D detection framework in Fig.~\ref{fig:framework}.
 Please refer to the caption.
 We highlight the fact that once the input 3D point cloud is converted to a multi-channel BEV 2D representation, we can make use of standard 2D convolutional architectures.
 We later show that visibility can be naturally incorporated into this 3D detection framework.

-\paragraph{Object augmentation} Data augmentation is a crucial ingredient of contemporary training protocols.
+{\bf Object augmentation:} Data augmentation is a crucial ingredient of contemporary training protocols.
 Most augmentation strategies perturb coordinates through random transformations (e.g. translation, rotation, flipping)~\cite{ku2018joint,qi2018frustum}.
 We focus on \textit{object augmentation} proposed by Yan et al.~\cite{yan2018second}, which copy-pastes (virtual) objects of rarely-seen classes (such as buses) into LiDAR scenes.
 Our ablation studies (g$\rightarrow$i in Tab.~\ref{tab:ablation}) suggest that it dramatically improves vanilla PointPillars by an average of \textbf{+9.1\%} on the augmented classes.

-\paragraph{Temporal aggregation} In LiDAR-based 3D detection, researchers have explored various strategies for temporal reasoning.
-We adopt a simple method that aggregates (motion-compensated) points from different sweeps into a single scene~\cite{yan2018second,caesar2019nuscenes}.
-Importantly, points are augmented with an additional channel that encodes its relative timestamp $(x,y,z,t)$.
+{\bf Temporal aggregation:} In LiDAR-based 3D detection, researchers have explored various strategies for temporal reasoning.
+We adopt a simple method that aggregates (motion-compensated) points from different LiDAR sweeps into a single scene~\cite{yan2018second,caesar2019nuscenes}.
+Importantly, points are augmented with an additional channel that encodes the relative timestamp $(x,y,z,t)$.
 Our ablation studies (g$\rightarrow$j in Tab.~\ref{tab:ablation}) suggest that temporal aggregation dramatically improves the overall mAP of vanilla PointPillars model by \textbf{+8.6\%}.